Making Fields Readonly

 The reverse functionality is also available.
 If you decide to change a readonly field later in your code (which leads to a compiler error), JetBrains Rider detects the error and suggests fixing it by removing the 'readonly' keyword from the field:

 Another option to make fields readonly in a bulk mode is code cleanup.
-You can either run code cleanup with the default profile Default: Full Cleanup or run the cleanup with a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 To add the 'readonly' keyword to fields that only have read access